forestgrape/coronavirus/index.md

 ### Model

 In the following, a model of dry form transmission of Sars-Cov-1 and Sars-Cov-2 is proposed.
 The virus is attached to dry particulates or even just as a single particle.
 These dry particles dust like fly around or in the case of tiny particulates diffuse smoke like around.
 This yields a different transmission pattern than the aerosol [[Tellier](#tellier)], which is however still a relevant transmission pathway.
-The droplet model is likely to be less relevant, due to the obligate lung [entry](#entry) for Sars-Cov-2.
+The droplet model is likely to be less relevant, due to the obligate lower respiratory tract [entry](#entry) for Sars-Cov-2.

 In their very illustrative paper [Chan et al.](#chan) show that the Sars-Cov-1 keeps its infectiousness in dry form so the dry form infection is possible in theory.